smohiuddin/101.finance/README.md

 ### Education Savings Account (ESA)
 ESA accounts allow you to save for your children's education expenses.
 Once put in an ESA, money can grow tax-free - no taxes are paid on the gains.
 Contributions are limited to $2000 per year per child.
 You are only eligible for an ESA if your AGI (gross income after deductions) is less than: $95K for single, $190K for joint filers.

+### Donations

+I recommend using [CharityVest](http://charityvest.org){:target="_blank"} to streamline your donations.
+CharityVest also makes it easy to donate stocks which allows you to take a deduction on the full market value and avoid capital gain taxes if you were to sell it.

 ### Wills and Estate Planning
 I highly recommend to setup a will and living trust as soon as possible.
 - [What is a living trust?](https://www.daveramsey.com/blog/what-is-a-living-trust)

 ### More questions or need advice?
 Please email [me](mailto:info@101.finance).
 Note: I am not a financial advisor.
 Seek professional consultation as needed.